Licarsmeth/tryHackMe-notes/basics_cryptography.md

 	- An important thing to remember about modulo is that it’s not reversible.
 If we are given the equation x%5 = 4, infinite values of x would satisfy this equation.
 	- The modulo operation always returns a non-negative result less than the divisor.
 This means that for any integer a and positive integer n, the result of a%n will always be in the range 0 to n − 1.
 - **RSA**
-	- RSA is a public-key encryption algorithm that enables secure data transmission over insecure channels.
-With an insecure channel, we expect adversaries to eavesdrop on it.
+	- RSA is asymmetric cryptography using large prime products for public-key encryption, digital signatures, and authentication—public key encrypts/verifies, private key decrypts/signs.
 	1. Bob chooses two prime numbers: _p_ = 157 and _q_ = 199.
 He calculates _n_ = _p_ × _q_ = 31243.
 	2. With _ϕ_(_n_) = _n_ − _p_ − _q_ + 1 = 31243 − 157 − 199 + 1 = 30888, Bob selects _e_ = 163 such that _e_ is relatively prime to _ϕ_(_n_); moreover, he selects _d_ = 379, where _e_ × _d_ = 1 mod _ϕ_(_n_), i.e., _e_ × _d_ = 163 × 379 = 61777 and 61777 mod 30888 = 1.
 The public key is (_n_,_e_), i.e., (31243,163) and the private key is $(n,d), i.e., (31243,379).
 	3. Let’s say that the value they want to encrypt is _x_ = 13, then Alice would calculate and send _y_ = _x__e_ mod _n_ = 13163 mod 31243 = 16341.